Early stages of collective cell invasion: Biomechanics: Young modulus threshold and adhesion in durotaxis

-\item \textit{Single active cells escape from a cluster of passive cells, active cells are at the periphery and moving away:} Active cells surround passive cell groups when $j_{ms} \ll j_{mm}, j_{cm}$ and $N_m \ll N_c$.
+\item \textit{Single motile cells escape from a cluster of passive cells, motile cells are at the periphery and moving away:} Motile cells surround passive cell groups when $j_{ms} \ll j_{mm}, j_{cm}$ and $N_m \ll N_c$.
 Passive cells act as the central reference group.
-See Fig.~\ref{fig3}(f).
+See Fig.~\ref{fig2}(f).